Closed

 Activities funded

-- Design and delivery of culturally safe victim support services
+- Design and delivery of victim supports and victim services

 Documents Needed

-- Letters of support from partner or community organizations (if applicable)
+- Letters of support from partner or community organizations, if jointly led by a non-Indigenous organization

 Eligibility